Tetr4/Tetr4.github.io/_posts/2021-05-19-bluetooth.md

 ## Bluetooth on iOS
 The iOS Bluetooth API is functionally very different to Android, which leads to different UX in onboarding and connection flows:
 - Both have different preconditions and permission models for scanning and connecting.
-- iOS can’t access the list of bonded devices or know if a device is not paired anymore.
+- iOS can't access the list of bonded devices or know if a device is not paired anymore.
-- iOS can’t pair manually.
+- iOS can't pair manually.
 Pairing is always done by reading from a protected characteristic.
 - Bluetooth Classic requires a special [MFI](https://mfi.apple.com/) chip on the Bluetooth device and MFI certification of both app and device.